Peruvilai: Buses

-A government bus 39A comes to Peruvilai from the Nagercoil bus stand, via Nagercoil, Parvathipuram.
+A government bus 31A comes to Peruvilai from the vadsery bus stand, via krishnankovil,vetunimadam Parvathipuram.

 Additionally, more than five mini buses pass through Peruvilai to Assaripallam (Government Medical College).

 Education

 The Government Higher Secondary School is situated there.
 It started in 2011.
 Many private schools are there, such as St. John's Matriculation School and Holy Mother Matriculation School.
 A government medical college is situated in Acharipallam which serves as the district medical college.